Anorexia Nervosa (cont.)

 Who is at risk for anorexia nervosa?

-Approximately 95% of those affected by anorexia are female, most often teenage girls, but males can develop the disorder as well.
+A majority of those affected by anorexia are female, most often teenage girls, but males can develop the disorder as well.
 While anorexia typically begins to manifest itself during early adolescence, it is also seen in young children and adults.
-In the U.S. and other countries with high economic status, it is estimated that about one out of every 100 adolescent girls has the disorder.
+Although the disorder has received a lot of media attention, it is an uncommon condition.
 Caucasians are more often affected than people of other racial backgrounds, and anorexia is more common in middle and upper socioeconomic groups.
-According to the U.S. National Institute of Mental Health (NIMH), other statistics about this disorder include the fact that an estimated 0.5%-3.7% of women will suffer from this disorder at some point in their lives.
-About 0.3% of men are thought to develop anorexia in their lifetimes.

 Find out what women really need.